hkust-taco/superf/README.md

 - `freshenAbove` in `ConstraintSolver.scala`, which instantiates a polymorphic type by duplicating all its quantified type variables (those with a level higher than the quantification level).
 - `extrudeAndCheck` in `ConstraintSolver.scala`, which performs extrusion of types with mismatched polymorphism level, creating approximants and transforming leaky skolems into the equivalent of Top and Bottom (using the `Extruded` data type).

-A major concept that you will encounter repeatedly if you look into the MLscript's type checker implementation but which are absent from the paper is that of *normal forms* (defined in `NormalForms.scala`).
+A major concept that you will encounter repeatedly if you look into the MLscript's type checker implementation but which is absent from the paper is that of *normal forms* (defined in `NormalForms.scala`).
 These are used for two things:
  - For type simplification before showing inferred types to users.
 Our submission does not give specific details on how we simplify types because it is by and large similar to how it was done in previous work
  - For constraint-solving involving non-polar lattice types (ie unions in negative positions and intersections in positive positions) – subfunctions `goToWork`, `constrainDNF`, and `annoying` in `ConstraintSolver.scala` are the ones that are invoked in these cases.
 Such constraints never come up on their own if one restricts themselves to the polar type annotation syntax proposed in the paper.
 Indeed, only unions in positive positions and intersections in negative positions naturally arise from type inference.
 Therefore, normal-form constraint solving can be safely ignored while reviewing this artifact with SuperF in mind.